moeenn/node-api-template/README.md

 # NodeJS API Template
-A template with following tools already setup
+An API template with the following tools already setup
 - Typescript compiler i.e. ```tsc```
 - Absolute imports with `module-alias`
 - ```eslint``` for static analysis and linting